Skip to main content

 Type: Dashboard

-StartToEnd means the lead time from the Start of the first event of the case until the end of the last event of a case.
+StartToEnd refers to the lead time from the Start of the first event of the case until the end of the last event of a case.

 Only finished processes are considered in the calculations on the dashboard.